SchoofsKelvin/vscode-sshfs/README.md

         // Path to ssh-agent's UNIX socket (cygwin ones should work too)
         // or 'pageant' when using Pageant on Windows "agent": "pageant",

+        // Username, agent, ... replace environment variables, so
+        // you can use the SSH_AUTH_SOCK (or any other) variable
+        // (variables can be anywhere in the string) "agent": "$SSH_AUTH_SOCK",

         // Instead of using an agent, we can also just use a password "password": "CorrectHorseBatteryStaple",